 If you have questions about genetic counseling and testing, please consult with your physician or a genetic counselor.
 You may also wish to visit any of the following websites for more information: The Bachmann Strauss Dystonia and Parkison's Foundation, Dystonia Medical Research Foundation or the National Society of Genetic Counselors.

-To learn more about participating in the research efforts of Beth Israel Medical Center, please contact us: email@example.com
+To learn more about participating in the research efforts of Mount Sinai Beth Israel, please contact us: email@example.com

 10 Union Square East, Ste 5J

 Attention: Deborah Raymond